DannyNicholas/movie-recommendations-demo/README.md

 Run normally `mvn spring-boot:run`

-To run using the h2 database add `mvn spring-boot:run -Dspring-boot.run.profiles=h2`
+To run using the h2 database add `mvn spring-boot:run -Dspring-boot.run.profiles=h2,local`

 ### Stub responses

-To run using stub responses replace 'h2' with 'stub'.
+To run using stub responses use `--spring.profiles.active=stub`.
 This can be useful for testing static responses without a real database.

 ### Local Postgres Database